-The shareholders' meeting held on May 3, 2021, re-appointed PwC Luxembourg as the Company's independent approved statutory auditor for the fiscal year ended December 31, 2021.
-At the next annual general shareholders' meeting scheduled to be held on May 3, 2022, it will be proposed that PwC Luxembourg be re-appointed as the Company's independent approved statutory auditors for the fiscal year ending December 31, 2022.
+The shareholders' meeting held on May 3, 2022, re-appointed PwC Luxembourg as the Company's independent approved statutory auditor for the fiscal year ended December 31, 2022.
+At the next annual general shareholders' meeting scheduled to be held on May 3, 2023, it will be proposed that PwC Luxembourg be re-appointed as the Company's independent approved statutory auditors for the fiscal year ending December 31, 2023, and that Ernst & Young ("EY") be appointed as the Company's external auditors for the fiscal year ending December 31, 2024, following the completion of a tender process for the selection of a replacement audit firm for the year 2024, in response to applicable EU and Luxembourg mandatory auditor rotation rules.